Data Definitions

 To Top

-The proportion of graduates from CPS high schools in a community who immediately enrolled in college and completed a degree or obtained a credential within six years of high school graduation.
+The proportion of graduates attending CPS high schools in an area who immediately enrolled in college and completed a degree or obtained a credential within six years of high school graduation.
 College degree attainment is correlated with a wide range of positive outcomes, including income, employment, life satisfaction, happiness, physical health, and mental health.
 Data on college completion comes from To and Through and the National Student Clearinghouse (NSC), which houses enrollment and graduation records for colleges throughout the United States.
 Students who enrolled in a college that does not provide graduation records to the NSC, or whose records are suppressed due to FERPA or other reasons, are not included in these rates.
+Additionally, due to data availability, district-level data for this indicator is only presented for the entire district in years prior to 2023.
+In other words, for a district like 1A, the most recent year would show data specific to that area, whereas previous years would reflect combined data for all of District 1, encompassing both 1A and 1B.

 College Persistence